Skip to content

 Let ‘er Rip: The Clockwork Saw

-Nastassia Foose's avatarPosted by Nastassia Foose in Object Focus, Quackery
+Nastassia Gantz's avatarPosted by Nastassia Gantz in Object Focus, Quackery

 The clockwork saw is a fascinating, yet little-known invention that never made it past the prototype phase.
 Developed by WHB Winchester (1816-1901), the clockwork saw was a hand-wound amputation device.
 The surgeon would crank the handle tight and then let go, causing the blade to spin rapidly.
 Unfortunately for everyone involved, the saw was not…Read more »